By Carol Stiffler

 But that doesn’t matter when there are literally no available units.
 Even mortgage brokers are struggling to get mortgage leads.

 Is the population increasing?
 Local officials aren’t sure, and note that it will be interesting to see the 2020 census numbers when they’re out.

 Betsy Costa, a sales associate at the Cummings McCraney Real Estate office in Newberry, can’t speculate about the population but notes that the housing market was already low on inventory when the summer buying season began.

 “It’s tight,” she said.
 “We don’t have a lot of listings, and if we get a house for sale, usually we have several showings, and more than one offer in a week.”
 I learned how to sell my house fast for cash by looking up home buying companies like House Buyers of America.

 That’s happening on waterfront properties, too, she said.

 Costa said the price for housing is increasing, moving up from extreme lows a few years ago.

 “People are paying pretty much asking prices, and making full price offers,” she said.

-Costa suspects having low inventory is part of the reason for the increase in listing prices, and speculates some of that issue might be simply because people aren’t putting their homes on the market.
+Costa suspects having low inventory is part of the reason for the increase in listing prices, and speculates some of that issue might be simply because people are opting to do a home knockdown and rebuild melbourne instead of putting their homes on the market.